 The MFB responder may send a solicited response frame with any of the following combinations of VHT-MCS, NUM_STS, and MFSI:

-VHT-MCS = 15, NUM_STS = 7 in the MFB subfield, MFSI = 7: no information is provided for the immediately preceding request or for any other pending request.
+VHT-MCS = 15, NUM_STS = 7 in the MFB subfield, MFSI = 7 in a VHT PPDU and VHT-MCS = 15, NUM_STS = 3 and MFSI = 7 in an S1G PPDU: no information is provided for the immediately preceding request or for any other pending request.
 This combination is used when the responder is required to include a VHT variant HT Control field due to other protocols that use this field (e.g., the Reverse Direction Protocol) and when no MFB is available.
 It has no effect on the status of any pending MRQ.

-VHT-MCS = 15, NUM_STS = 7 in the MFB subfield, MFSI in the range 0 to 6: the responder is not now providing, and will never provide, feedback for the request that had the MSI value that matches the MFSI value.
+VHT-MCS = 15, NUM_STS = 7 in the MFB subfield, MFSI in the range 0 to 6 in a VHT PPDU and VHT-MCS = 15, NUM_STS = 3 and MFSI in the range 0 to 6: the responder is not now providing, and will never provide, feedback for the request that had the MSI value that matches the MFSI value.

 VHT-MCS = valid value, NUM_STS = valid value in the MFB subfield, MFSI in the range 0 to 6: the responder is providing feedback for the request that had the MSI value that matches the MFSI value.

-An MFB responder that discards or abandons the MFB estimates computed in response to an MRQ may indicate that it has done so by setting the VHT-MCS to 15 and NUM_STS to 7 in the MFB subfield in the next frame addressed to the MFB requester that includes the VHT variant HT Control field.
+An MFB responder that discards or abandons the MFB estimates computed in response to an MRQ may indicate that it has done so by setting the VHT-MCS to 15 and NUM_STS to 7 in the MFB subfield in the next VHT PPDU frame if the frame is carried in a VHT PPDU or by setting the VHT-MCS to 15, NUM_STS to 3 if the frame is carried in an S1G PPDU addressed to the MFB requester that includes the VHT variant HT Control field.
 The value of the MFSI is set to the value of the MSI/STBC subfield of the frame that contains an MRQ for which the computation was abandoned, regardless of whether the MSI/STBC subfield contains an MSI or a Compressed MSI and STBC Indication subfields.

 The STA receiving MFB may use the received MFB to compute the appropriate VHT-MCS, SNR, and NUM_STS.